 The main purpose of a research proposal is to explain and justify to your selection committee the need to conduct research in your chosen field of study.
 The research proposal also lists out the most practical ways in which your research could be conducted.
 The various procedures and plan essentials for conducting any research would be bound by the standards that govern the main field of study under which the research is proposed to be carried out.
 Hence, the principals that govern the composition of research proposals are more demanding and rigorous than those of a project proposal.

-A research proposal must include a wide-ranging convincing analysis of the literature on the research topic which should provide conclusive proof to the selection committee that the research being proposed is novel, valuable and necessary and will provide additional insight into the topic being studied.
+As per the University of Webminister, the research proposal must include a wide-ranging convincing analysis of the literature on the research topic which should provide conclusive proof to the selection committee that the research being proposed is novel, valuable and necessary and will provide additional insight into the topic being studied.
 Besides providing grounds for conducting research, a research proposal also has to explain in detail the methodology that will be adopted by you for your research that either it will be regarded as explanatory research or descriptive research.
 This research design methodology has to be consistent with the provisions laid down for researchers in that particular field of study.
 A statement detailing the likely outcomes or gains on completion of the research project should also be provided.

 Approach to be Adopted While Writing a Research Proposal